Robin Jia

 News and Upcoming Events

-- November 12, 2024: I will be giving an invited talk at the Workshop on Domain Adaptation and Related Areas at the Simons Institute.
+- November 12, 2024: I gave an invited talk at the Workshop on Domain Adaptation and Related Areas at the Simons Institute (slides).

-- October 10, 2024: I will be a panelist at the DSAA 2024 Panel on Data Science in the Age of GenAI, and will give an invited talk at UC San Diego on the same day.
+- October 10, 2024: I was a panelist at the DSAA 2024 Panel on Data Science in the Age of GenAI, and gave an invited talk at UC San Diego on the same day (slides).

 - August 14, 2024: I am excited to receive a gift award from the USC-Amazon Center on Secure and Trusted Machine Learning for my research on improving factuality in language models!